risingwavelabs/risingwave-docs/versioned_docs/version-0.1.16/create-source/create-source-cdc.md

 ---
 id: create-source-cdc
-title: Ingest data from databases with CDC
+title: CDC via Kafka
-description: Ingest data from databases with CDC.
+description: Ingest CDC data via Kafka.
 slug: /create-source-cdc
 ---

 Change Data Capture (CDC) refers to the process of identifying and capturing data changes in a database, then delivering the changes to a downstream service in real time.

-CDC tools and platforms can record row-level changes (INSERT, UPDATE, and DELETE activities) that apply to tables in an upstream database and stream the data change event records to event streaming platforms such as Kafka.
-You can connect RisingWave to the Kafka topics to receive the data changes.

-To ingest CDC data from MySQL or PostgreSQL into RisingWave, you can use a CDC tool to convert data change streams in databases to Kafka topics, and then use the native Kafka connector in RisingWave to consume data from the Kafka topics.
+RisingWave provides native MySQL and PostgreSQL CDC connectors.
+With these CDC connectors, you can ingest CDC data from these databases directly, without setting up additional services like Kafka.

+If Kafka is part of your technical stack, you can also use the Kafka connector in RisingWave to ingest CDC data in the form of Kafka topics from databases into RisingWave.
+You need to use a CDC tool such as [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) or [Maxwell's daemon](https://maxwells-daemon.io/) to convert CDC data into Kafka topics.

+This topic describes the configurations for using the Kafka connector in RisingWave to ingest CDC data.
+For complete step-to-step guides about using the native CDC connector to ingest MySQL and PostgreSQL data, see [Ingest data from MySQL](../guides/ingest-from-mysql-cdc.md) and [Ingest data from PostgreSQL](../guides/ingest-from-postgres-cdc.md).
+For completeness, instructions about using additional CDC tools and the Kafka connector to ingest CDC data are also included in these two topics.

-For RisingWave to ingest CDC data, you must create a materialized source (`CREATE TABLE`) and specify primary keys.
-Materializing a source means that you want to persist the data from the source in RisingWave.
-For CDC data, the source must be materalized.
+For RisingWave to ingest CDC data, you must create a table (`CREATE TABLE`) with primary keys and connector settings.
+This is different from creating a standard source, as CDC data needs to be persisted in RisingWave to ensure correctness.

-The supported CDC data formats are [Debezium](https://debezium.io) JSON (for both MySQL and PostgreSQL) and [Maxwell](https://maxwells-daemon.io) JSON (for MySQL only).
+The Kafka connector in RisingWave accepts [Debezium](https://debezium.io) JSON (for both MySQL and PostgreSQL) and [Maxwell](https://maxwells-daemon.io) JSON (for MySQL only) as the CDC data format.

-- Debezium JSON (`ROW FORMAT DEBEZIUM_JSON`): You can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) to convert MySQL or PostgreSQL data change streams to Kafka topics.
-To learn about how to configure MySQL and deploy the Debezium connector for MySQL, see the [Debezium connector for MySQL documentation](https://debezium.io/documentation/reference/stable/connectors/mysql.html).
+For Debezium JSON, you can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) or [Debezium connector for PostgreSQL](https://debezium.io/documentation/reference/stable/connectors/postgresql.html) to convert CDC data to Kafka topics.

-- Maxwell JSON (`ROW FORMAT MAXWELL`): You can use [Maxwell's daemon](https://maxwells-daemon.io/) to convert MySQL data changes to Kafka topics.
+For Maxwell JSON (`ROW FORMAT MAXWELL`), you need to use [Maxwell's daemon](https://maxwells-daemon.io/) to convert MySQL data changes to Kafka topics.
 To learn about how to configure MySQL and deploy Maxwell's daemon, see the [Quick Start](https://maxwells-daemon.io/quickstart/).

 ## Syntax